-For example, as Yasen's team was the first deployed on an international mission their cultural awareness training was a new addition.
+For example, when Yasen's team was deployed on an international mission their cultural awareness training was a new addition.
 They were told the basic information about the Muslim religion.
 He was interested to learn about the culture, but only in relation to how it would be helpful to his responsibilities.
 Despite what he considered shortcomings in his cultural awareness training, in his work with the local population, Yasen respected the Muslim locals' observance of Ramadan; he fasted during the day, and did not distribute food to the community until after sundown, and then ate with the locals afterwards.
 He also ensured that there was a prayer room set up in the local military training school so attendees could observe prayer.
-His experience shows taking initiative with regard to cultural awareness [BDI-Yasen-01.03.2017-SC].
+His experience shows taking initiative with regard to cultural awareness [Yasen-Male-Military].

-Before being deployed to Bosnia as administrative support, Ana notes that her one week of cultural awareness training was very basic and mostly concentrated on the current political state of Bosnia.
-She also demonstrated initiative by doing her own research on the local culture on the internet before taking up the position [BDI-Ana-02.03.2017-MG].
+Before being deployed Ana notes that her one week of cultural awareness training was very basic and mostly concentrated on the current political state of the region.
+She also demonstrated initiative by doing her own research on the local culture on the internet before taking up the position [Ana-Female-Military].

 Before deployment, people naturally hold stereotypes about personnel from other countries.
 Working alongside people from different nationalities can change these perceptions.
-Milen claims that despite differences it is easy to find a way to communicate on a common level, talking football with Italians or Hollywood and films with Americans [BDI-Milen-02.03.2017-MG].
-Most of Kiril's interactions with people from the Arabic culture have been through contact with officer on international military training courses.
+Milen claims that despite differences it is easy to find a way to communicate on a common level, talking football with Italians or Hollywood and films with Americans [Milen-Male-Military].
+Most of Kiril's interactions with people from the Arabic culture have been through contact with officers on international military training courses.
 He claims that their behaviour does not match up with the stereotypes that are often presented, but that perhaps they too are demonstrating cultural awareness while working abroad.
-He adds that the most striking thing is that they behave more liberally than he would have expected, "a little bit too liberated sometimes", for example, trying alcohol which they would not do back home and that this experience challenged his stereotypes [BDI-Kiril-23.02.2017-JC].
+He adds that the most striking thing is that they behave more liberally than he would have expected, "a little bit too liberated sometimes", for example, trying alcohol which they would not do back home and that this experience challenged his stereotypes [Kiril-Male-Military].

 Currently, cultural awareness is covered mainly through the issuing of the Smartbook reference, which contains useful information about cultural and religious sensibilities at a basic level; however, it doesn't provide much instruction about many of the minutiae of social interactions, that is, in terms of what one should actually do to build up good will.
 Andon claims that while basic military training is understandably standardized, it is important that additional training is always tailored to the mission destination.
 In terms of political and cultural guidance, there are perhaps changes over time or according to specific regions of the country.
 It is important that these differences are reflected in the training content.
-Further to this, the content needs to be current to give an accurate representation of what will be experienced on the ground [BDI-Andon-01.03.2017-MG].
+Further to this, the content needs to be current to give an accurate representation of what will be experienced on the ground [Andon-Male-Military].